+Do you want to develop a foundation for a satisfying and creative career as a carpenter?
 Learn to create a building from the ground up.
-Carpenters can work in the residential, commercial, light industrial or heavy construction fields, doing new construction, renovations, or maintenance.
-As well, they can go on to become supervisors, building inspectors, site superintendents, and more.
+As a carpenter, you can work in the residential, commercial, light industrial or heavy construction fields, doing new construction, renovations, or maintenance.
+As well, you can go on to become a supervisor, building inspector, site superintendent, and more.

 This foundation program will provide entry level practical skills and academic knowledge to prepare you to begin your apprenticeship pathway as a Carpenter.
 You do not need an employer sponsor to participate.
 In fact, one of the main reasons to complete a foundation program is to gain experience and familiarity with the trade, giving you a competitive advantage to finding an employer to hire you as their apprentice.